andresmontoyab/Spring/README.md

 Merge method update an specific object in the database.

 ### remove.

+The remove method is used to delete an specific object in the database.

 ### flush.

+The method flus is going to sabe all the information or commit all operation until that specific point.

 ### detach.

+The detach(Object o) method help us to remove the track of a certain object, if we detach one object the entity manager is not going to manage that object anymore.

 ### clear.

+The clear() method clean all the operation until that point, for example if we do not add any flush() and use clear, nothing in the db is going to be updated because is a transanction.

 ### refresh.

+The refresh() method help us to recovery the entity information from the DB.

+Example step1: persist(), step2: flush(), step3, setValue(), step4 refresh()

+If the refresh method is delete it the final info in the db is going to be the info in the setValue, but because we are using the refresh the final info is the original.

 ## Repository